Agoura Village Specific Plan-

 Conceptual design of multi-family housing in the "village" from the original AVSP is a far cry from the highly urbanized housing concepts currently being approved by the City.

-Setback and building height guidelines from the AVSP.
-Though it states that "some flexibiliy" is allowed, current projects have obliterated these guidelines completely.
+Setback and building height guidelines from the AVSP, though the plan states that "some flexibility" is allowed.
+Currently pending projects have utilized that flexibility.